Principal Decomposition with Nested Submanifolds

+A more precise formulation, together with the auxiliary smooth population object and the proofs, is given in Appendix~\ref{sec:appendix-consistency}. \end{theorem}

 In practice, working with real data sets often involves data that resides on a known manifold.
 To make better use of the geometric information contained in the data, it is desirable to embed the data in a higher dimensional space and then fit the principal nested submanifolds.
+Here the embedding set serves as the ambient Euclidean representation in which the local covariance construction and recursive fitting are carried out.
+For some topological structures, such an embedding is needed before these Euclidean-space operations can be applied, but it is used only as a modeling and computational scaffold for the geometric hierarchy under study.
 In certain cases, the maximum dimensionality of the manifolds to be fitted is predetermined, thereby allowing certain dimensions to be omitted during the fitting process.
 For example, consider data representing two-dimensional angles positioned on a torus; an isometric embedding in four-dimensional Euclidean space is required.
 In this scenario, only fitting the one-dimensional principal submanifold makes sense.
 The algorithms that details this process can be found in the Appendix.